 “Do you, comrade Hoia?”
 He paused amused.
 “Then come and pick him up.
 Police station.”
 The man hung up.

-“On my way.”
-I said, listening to the disconnected tone in the line.
-With every heartbeat it grew louder and louder.
+“On my way,” I said, listening to the disconnected tone of the line.
+With every heartbeat, it grew louder and louder.
 I stood in the darkness.

 Pull yourself together.